ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/Indexes/indexes-list-view.markdown

 * RavenDB keeps a [history of index revisions](../../../studio/database/indexes/index-history), allowing you to revert an index to any of its past revisions.
+  The 'old index' definition can still be referenced as RavenDB keeps a history of index revisions, allowing you to revert an index to any of its past revisions.

 {PANEL/}